ORDER TO SHOW CAUSE CALENDAR

 By Phone (same meeting ID and password as listed for each calendar):

-Guide for participating in court proceeding via Zoom D18
+Guide for participating in court proceedings via Zoom for Department 18.

 -After joining the meeting and checking in with the clerk, please mute your audio when not speaking.
 This helps keep background noise to a minimum.